Student Learning Outcomes & Portfolio Guidelines

 B. Synthesis of Research and Original Formulation of Ideas:

-Students should demonstrate their ability to design and complete a research project that sheds new light on a Women’s Studies topic, including both a review of the literature and an interpretation of original data collected from appropriate sources.
+Students should demonstrate their ability to design and complete a research project that sheds new light on a Women’s and Gender Studies topic, including both a review of the literature and an interpretation of original data collected from appropriate sources.

-Women’s Studies Portfolio Guidelines
+Women’s and Gender Studies Portfolio Guidelines

 1. The research paper written during the Senior Seminar.
 The research paper may be a new piece of work, or students may choose to revise and expand upon a paper written for another course.
 Students will also include in the portfolio a statement of the research problem and an annotated bibliography of at least ten sources, both of which will be written during the planning and drafting stages of the research paper.

-2. A 3-5 page reflective essay, written during the Senior Seminar, in which the student explains where and how the work contained in the portfolio demonstrates the skills-based and content-based learning outcomes of the minor.
+2. A 3-5 page reflective essay, written during the Senior Seminar, in which the student explains where and how the work contained in the portfolio demonstrates the skills-based and content-based learning outcomes of the program.

 3. A 4-5 page essay on feminist activism written during the Senior Seminar.
 This essay can take either of two forms: